Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Introduction

 \section{Introduction}

-The current mainstream of the autonomous vehicle (AV) software pipeline includes several crucial modules, organized in a stack manner.
-Initially, the perception module consumes sensor data from Lidar, radar, and camera to provide object detection outcomes~\citep{feng2020deep}.
-Subsequently, the prediction module anticipates the high-level intentions and low-level trajectories of other relevant entities based on scene analysis~\citep{jiao2023kinematics}.
-The planning module then makes decisions on the vehicle's behavior, such as lane-keeping, gap tracking, and lane changing, followed by the computation of trajectory-level waypoints for precise control tracking~\citep{liu2023safety}.
-Control inputs are applied to the ego vehicle, evolving it to transition to a new state in accordance with its physical dynamics and constraints.

-Deep neural networks (DNNs) have become integral to perception and prediction within the AV pipeline, with a growing interest in their application in planning and control.
+The current mainstream of autonomous vehicle (AV) software pipeline consists of key modules: perception~\citep{feng2020deep,man2023bev}, prediction~\citep{nayakanti2023wayformer, jiao2022tae}, planning\citep{liu2023safety}, and control.
+Deep neural networks (DNNs) have become integral to perception and prediction, with a growing interest in planning and control.
 However, the black-box nature of DNNs, along with their inherent uncertainties from learning algorithms, presents challenges in ensuring the safety of closed-loop AV systems.
-These challenges are exacerbated by the generalizability issue faced by DNNs and the prevalence of long-tail driving scenarios not covered during training~\citep{fu2023drive}.
-Because of these, there is a lack of public confidence in AV due to the uncertain safety issues and most importantly the fact that the driving behaviors made by AV are uninterpretable without reasoning to the user.
+These challenges are exacerbated by the generalizability issue of DNNs and the prevalence of long-tail driving scenarios not covered during training and design time~\citep{jiao2023semi,fu2023drive,ding2023survey,jiao2023learning}.

-In response to these challenges, researchers and engineers in the AV industry are exploring the potential of Large Language Models (LLMs)~\citep{touvron2023llama, openai2020chatgpt3, devlin2018bert} for their ability for human interaction, adept reasoning capabilities, and comprehensive knowledge, particularly in handling long-tail driving scenarios for autonomous driving~\citep{yang2023survey}.
+To this end, researchers and engineers in the AV industry are exploring the potential of Large Language Models (LLMs)~\citep{touvron2023llama, openai2020chatgpt3, devlin2018bert} for their ability for human interaction, adept reasoning capabilities, and comprehensive knowledge, particularly in handling long-tail driving scenarios~\citep{yang2023survey,fu2023drive}.
 Nevertheless, the practical integration of LLMs into the AV software pipeline for safety purposes remains an open question.
-Therefore, this research paper delves into the application of LLMs in autonomous driving from a safety perspective, highlighting its implementation through a couple of illuminating case studies.
+Therefore, this paper delves into the application of LLMs in autonomous driving from a safety perspective, highlighting its implementation through a couple of illuminating case studies.